-Testing and the MOWR Student
+Testing and the DE Student

-- Students must take EOC for applicable courses. - If taking the EOC class at the college, the student must come back to the high school to take the EOC. - Counselor should provide the MOWR students with the EOC test dates. - EOC test is 20% of the EOC course grade.
-The professor's grade is 80% of the grade for an EOC course. - Students must take entrance exams for the colleges and meet or exceed the required score. - Students must take End of Pathway Assessment when completing a pathway.
+- Students must take EOC for these courses: DE Ninth English Lit., DE GSE Algebra I, DE GSE Geometry, and/or DE Biology. - If taking the above EOC courses at the college, the student must come back to the high school to take the EOC. - Counselor should provide the DE students with the EOC test dates. - EOC test is 20% of the EOC course grade only for DE Ninth Grade English Lit, DE GSE Algebra I, DE Geometry, and/or DE Biology.
+The teacher's grade is 80% of the grade for these three courses. - For the other four EOC courses, the professor's grade is 100% of the DE course grade.
+For example, the DE US History course grade is the professor's grade. - Students must take entrance exams (SAT, ACT, and/or Accuplacer) for the college admission and meet or exceed the required score. - Students must take End-of-Pathway Assessment when completing a pathway.